Rostlab/JS18_ProjectA_Group1/documentation/nlp_concept.md

 ## 3. Command execution
 > see `server/controllers/nlp.js`: `executeFunctions(history, dataset)`

-Now we have a list of functionality the we have to execute to get the data that the user has requested.
+At this point the server has a list of functionality which has to be executed to get the data that the user has requested.
 We start with an empty **plotly object** and call for each item in the **history** the referenced function from `server/controllser/plot-functions.js`.
 Each call will return a new **plotly object** that we then can hand into the next function (this allows transformations of the data and the layout).
 The result is a [plotly.js](https://plot.ly/javascript/) compatible object that holds the data and the layout for the **plot** that has been queried by the user.